Easily Test for Lyme Disease At Home

 Lyme disease can also occur in Europe and Asia, where Borrelia garinii and Borrelia afzelii are most commonly found.

-Ticks infected with Lyme disease bacteria can be found in woodlands across the European continent from northern Turkey to northern Sweden; however, Lyme disease is considered endemic in central Europe.
+Ticks infected with Lyme disease bacteria can be found in woodlands across the European continent from northern Turkey to northern Sweden.
+However, Lyme disease is considered endemic in central Europe, where the following countries have the highest tick infection rates: Austria, Czech Republic, southern Germany, Switzerland, Slovakia, and Slovenia.
 In Europe, Lyme disease is primarily transmitted by the castor bean tick.

-Lyme disease has been reported throughout Asia, as well, such as in China, Japan, and Korea.
+Lyme disease has been reported throughout Asia, as well, such as in Russia, Mongolia, northern China, Japan, and Korea—though infection appears to be relatively uncommon in these areas.
 In Asia, Lyme is transmitted by the taiga tick (which is also found in Eastern Europe).

 Testing for Lyme Disease